Zy0x/Lynx/README.md

 11. GMS Doze
 12.GPU rendering
 13. Anti-Aliasing

-*notes:
+14. etc (will be different for each version)

+*Notes*:
-Add the application package name in  /sdcard/lynx/applist_perf.txt  for applications that are set to performance mode!
+- Add the application package name in  /sdcard/lynx/applist_perf.txt  for applications that are set to performance mode!